Perched on the edge of the Pacific Ocean, this elegant

 Our walk around Napier was illuminating and interesting not least because neither of us were Deco fans before visiting the city but found it to be a delightful place with a great feel to it.
 A very pleasant surprise.

 After flat whites and some tasty lemon with sour cream sponge we drove out to Bluff Hill Domain and the 335ft high lookout.
-Unfortunately, the weather took a turn for the worst and grey clouds and heavy rain showers spoilt the view from the lookout, however, we could still make out the outline of Hawkes Bay and we could easily see the busy commercial port below.
+Unfortunately, the weather took a turn for the worst and grey clouds and heavy rain showers spoilt the view from the

 The rain eased and we drove south of Napier towards Hastings, the centre of a large fruit growing and processing industry, including wine making.